taichoup/dnd5e-webapp/README.md

 ### Routing

 Should probably make a page with network calls for the sections, on top of the existing page with the search bar?
+UPDATE: now the main search returns links to the api.
+If clicking those links could trigger a request and display the response that would be dope.

 ### Network calls